nerolation/EIPs/EIPS/eip-recent_root_references.md

 Recent root references let a transaction explicitly name one recent root in its signed transaction envelope.
 Each reference maps to one system-contract storage key and can be checked before validation code runs.

 Privacy applications often keep a tree of commitments and prove spends against a recent tree root.
-With this EIP, the application writes a root for a completed slot, and spend transactions reference that root directly instead of reading the application's changing tree state during validation.
+With this EIP, the application writes a root for a recent slot, and spend transactions reference that root directly instead of reading the application's changing tree state during validation.

 ## Specification